sequenceiq/blog/source/_posts/2014-09-14-database-upgrade-process.markdown

 * Thanks to Docker, all the work described can be done offline (setting up the infrastructure can be done fast, on a dev's machine for example)
 * Liquibase changelogs can be executed individually or in group (by including subsets of changelogs)
-* the whole process can be executed easily till everything gets perfect